the-technat/core/README.md

 Everything in that workspace has been created/configured manually.

-## Renovate

-Renovate has been configured using Mend's SaaS version.
-Install the [Renovate Github App](https://github.com/apps/renovate) and give it access to all repositoris.
-You can access it at [developer.mend.io](https://developer.mend.io).

 ## Tailscale

 Signed-up using Github, some settings can only be defined in the UI.